kennywall/import-test/_posts/2011-02-22-visualizing-federal-spending--data-viz-challenge.md

 domain: apievangelist.com
 image: http://3.bp.blogspot.com/-5SMO-mBHvg8/TWPvE6ASrxI/AAAAAAAAHmU/KvmqXR9IbxI/datavizchallenge-screenshot.png
 ---
-{% include JB/setup %}<p>Understanding how the federal government spends our money is on all of our minds, especially this time of year.
+{% include JB/setup %}Understanding how the federal government spends our money is on all of our minds, especially this time of year.
 I recently pulled out an old tool I build last year to visual the State of Oregon spending, and reworked it to help visualize Obamas 2012 Federal Budget.
 I wanted to set what my priorities were regarding the federal budget.
 I'm not 100% finished, still have a little work to do on it.
 Today I came across a very cool data visualization contest called the Data Viz Challenge.
 The Challenge: Visualize how your individual federal income taxes are spent.
 Using data provided by WhatWePayFor.com, they are challenge developers to create a data visualization that will make it easier for U.S. citizens to understand how the government spends taxpayers money.